harpocrates/language-rust/README.md

 If the AST/parser of `rustc` changes, the `rustc-tests` test suite should start failing - it compares the JSON AST debug output of `rustc` to our parsed AST.

-### Pretty-printer
+### Pretty printer

-For the pretty-printer, bugs are a bit tougher to list exhaustively.
+For the pretty printer, bugs are a bit tougher to list exhaustively.
 Suggestions for better layout algorithms are most welcome!
-The [`fmt-rfcs`][6] repo is loosely used as the reference for "correct" pretty-printing.
+The [`fmt-rfcs`][6] repo is loosely used as the reference for "correct" pretty printing.

 [0]: https://www.rust-lang.org/en-US/
 [1]: https://docs.haskellstack.org/en/stable/README/